pairshaped/curlingio-docs/docs/club-management/profile-fields.md

 ### Required

-If you specify that a field is required, then curlers must fill it out when registering and creating a curler profile.
+If you specify that a field is required, then curlers must fill it out when registering and creating a profile.

 ### Optional

-If you specify that a field is optional, then curlers will be asked, but may choose not to fill it out when registering and creating a curler profile.
+If you specify that a field is optional, then curlers will be asked, but may choose not to fill it out when registering and creating a profile.

 ### Don't Ask